VeriFIT/unite/README.md

         3) create a two new datasets (one for each adapter) type "Persistent" and name them based on your configuration in the .properties files.
         4) in *compilation/VeriFitCompilation.properties* set *persist_sut_dirs=true*
 - Analysis tool definition
-    - in *analysis/AutomationPlanConf.rdf* define an AutomationPlan for every tool that you want to run using the adapter.
-See the first AutomationPlan called "Dummy tool" as an example on how to define your own.
+    - in *analysis/AnalysisToolDefinitions* define an AutomationPlan in a .rdf file and a .properties file for every tool that you want to run using the adapter.
+Use the "ExampleTool" definition as a guide on how to define your own.
 For more details refer to the [wiki](https://pajda.fit.vutbr.cz/xvasic/oslc-generic-analysis/-/wikis/Usage-Guide/2.-Analysis-Tool-Definition)

 #### Run all at once